hamzafar/face_recoginition/README.md

-# face_recoginition
+# Face Recoginition
-Learn Machine to recognize faces
+Learn Machine to recognize faces.

+1. base model
+  just use images and run CNN with simple layers
+2.